bloomberg/memray/docs/sampling.rst

 In the following figure, the `Mean absolute percentage error
 <https://en.wikipedia.org/wiki/Mean_absolute_percentage_error>`_ is displayed
-for different sampling sizes and different allocation sizes under the assumption that the allocations that have at least one sample.
+for different sampling sizes and different allocation sizes under the assumption that the allocations have at least one sample.
 These are the allocations that will be dumped to the result file.
 You can read the graph in the following way:
-"Given a particular sampling rate and an allocation size, when the sampler finally decides to take a sample, how far off are we going to account for the allocation compared with its true size?".
+"Given a particular sampling rate and an allocation size, when the sampler finally decides to take a sample, how far off can our approximation of the allocation size be from its true size?".
 For example, considering allocations of 1 byte and a sampling size of 1024 bytes, as the sampler sees the first allocations it will do nothing because the sampling size is much bigger (1024 bytes vs 1 bytes) but when it finally decides to take a sample (how many bytes it will wait for